 If you’ve ever had a medical procedure that required sedation, you’re familiar with the warnings provided in discharge instructions: don’t drink, drive, or operate heavy machinery, avoid signing legal documents, and the unwritten but generally understood piece of advice, don’t shop online.
-After a fateful post-op decision, I’m adding one more admonition to that list that you might not have thought of.
+After a fateful post-op decision, I suggest we add one more advisory to that list that you might not have thought of.

 My procedure went fine, and the partner got us settled in the car for the ride home.
 I was still a little dopey when I came up with a brilliant idea.